Shashi456/Deep-Learning-Research/Review/Attention is all you need.md

 ## Strengths
 - Introduces a new pure attention-based network architecture which achieves state of the art performance.
 - Faster to train.
+- Self attention allows the model to be more interpretable.
+The attention in the model mimics that of typical encoder-decoder models, the encoder and decoder can attend to all positions in the previous layer.
+- Achieves state of the art performance in WMT tasks.

 ## Weaknesses/ Doubts
+- How can the interpretability be understood?
+- Can character transformers be made like char-rnns/char-lstms?